15 Jaw-Dropping Natural Landmarks in Western Australia

 Twilight Beach, Esperance

-It’s hard to pick a best beach in Esperance.
-Twilight Beach is a landmark in its own right thanks to the peculiar shaped rock about 200 metres out from the water’s edge.
-Notably this giant rock with a cave is popular for jumping off during the warmer summer months.
+Twilight Beach is a landmark in its own right, thanks to the peculiarly shaped rock about 200 metres out from the water’s edge.
+Notably, this giant rock with a cave is popular for jumping off during the warmer summer months (I haven’t been game enough to swim out to it yet though!).

 A beach with a large rock formation with a cave